underground-software/rpi.pending.name/src/fabreeze_progress.md

 * Studied implementation of libgpiod Python bindings, will focus on improving them and providing higher level abstractions to match RPi.GPIO library.

+#### 10/4

+* Investigated lightweight browsers to pair with Enlightenment.
+	- Midori web browser seems promising but there is a problem with libEGL which affects QT applications like Midori.
+Fixing this might be useful if it provides a usable browser.

+#### 10/11

+* Annoted libgpiod python bindings
+* Looked into install numpy, sense-hat